MAY 2025 READING LIST

 I stumbled across The Professor’s House as I was browsing the classics section of the local library.
 I had not read anything by Cather, but I was intrigued by the synopsis of Professor Godfrey St. Peter, a man attached to his old study in the attic of his house and about to move to a new residence surrounded by comfort.
 What follows are reflections on his connection to Tom Outland, one of his remarkable students and former son-in-law, and his adventures in the southwestern plains.

 At first, I did not understand the connection between the professor and Tom Outland.
 Yes, he was a student and would have been his son-in-law if not for WWI.
-The story of the professor not wanting to move didn’t seem to complement Tom’s journals from travel in the southwestern United States.
+The story of the professor who didn't want to move didn’t seem to fit with Tom’s travel journals in the southwestern United States.
 They appeared like two completely different stories until everything came together in the end.
 The final pages revealing the professor’s longing for solitude and meaning were incredibly touching.
 I was deeply moved by Cather’s gentle tone, somewhat similar to Ishiguro’s, and the subtle way she made her characters meaningful.
-The need for solitude amidst a wonderful life touched me deeply, and I felt like someone had finally articulated the emotions I had been feeling for a long time.
+The need for solitude amid a wonderful life touched me deeply, and I felt as if someone had finally articulated the emotions I had long felt.

 Intrigued by Cather’s writing, I looked up more of her books to see what else she had written.
 I discovered that she won a Pulitzer Prize for her novel One of Ours in 1923.
 I'm not sure the plot will move me in the same way that this one has, but I have added it to my TBR list and will have to see if her writing in other books has the same eloquence.